tari-project/tari/Contributing.md

 - Someone has an idea for an improvement or feature.
 - They bring it up and discuss it with the community in the [Discord] #dev channel.
-- Someone --usually the leading proponent-- writes up a detailed specification of the proposal as an RFC and submits it as a PR to this repo.
+- Someone --usually the leading proponent-- writes up a detailed specification of the proposal as an RFC and submits it as a PR to the [RFC repo].
 - The community reviews and comments on the RFC.
 At this stage, a number for the RFC will be assigned.
 - After several drafts and revisions, the PR gets merged, and the RFC enters
   ![draft status](./meta/img/status-draft.svg).
 - At this point, the RFC can still undergo changes via PRs.
 The RFC remains in
   ![draft status](./meta/img/status-draft.svg), and the changes are logged in a _Change Log_
   maintained at the bottom of the RFC.
-- If someone wants to implement the RFC, usually the RFC author -- but it needn't be -- he/she will create a tracking issue for the RFC.
+- If someone wants to implement the RFC, usually the RFC author -- but it needn't be -- they will create a tracking issue for the RFC.
 The tracking issue collects all the conversations around the implementation of the RFC in one place.
 The status RFC will then change to ![WIP status](./meta/img/status-wip.svg).
 A feature gate name will be assigned to the feature at this stage.